 After almost a decade of austerity, a change of elected leadership in 2018 and a new CEO appointed in 2019, Trafford Council was setting out a new ambitious plan to modernise public services.
 We were selected as a partner to work with the council to support the transformation of local service delivery and how the council intended to work in the future.

 Every organisation has its own unique challenges associated with change.
 These challenges result from years of embedded ways of working, layered over with process, technology and policy changes.

 There are many outcomes that can be created from approaching changes to how an organisation works in different ways.
 You can start at the point where services interact with residents and businesses, resulting in new ways to deliver services in some areas of the council, but other services may get left behind.
 This approach will also start to slow down as the structural challenges surface.

 Alternatively, you can start with internally facing services, staff experience and processes such as HR and procurement, which impact teams and departments inside the council.
 These have the advantage of staff feeling some type of benefit from the changes being made, but it’s rare that these types of changes are felt by the general public when interacting with the council.

-Together, we looked to identify where to start on this change journey to engage with as many staff as possible, turning to the FutureGov Maturity Assessment Framework.
+Together, we looked to identify where to start on this change journey to engage with as many staff as possible, turning to our Maturity Assessment Framework.

 A maturity assessment for a 21st-century council